 Human Rights Institutions in Southeast Asia

 This research analyses the origins, mandate and effects of Southeast Asian human rights institutions.
 The establishment of these institutions is puzzling giving the Southeast Asian state‘s dismal human rights record.
 National human rights institutions can evolve into powerful actors in their own right and influence state compliance with human rights.
 The project looks at the origins, mandates and various episodes of human rights struggle to characterise the state of Southeast human right framework.

 Democratization and Civil Military Relations in Myanmar

-He is working in WP 3 on two research topics.
-In his first topic on democratization and civil military relations in Myanmar, he explores how the military has guided, guarded and ultimately constrained the country’s democratization.
+This research focuses on democratization and civil military relations in Myanmar.
+Where it is explored how the military has guided, guarded and ultimately constrained the country’s democratization.
 By analysing three arenas - civil liberties, peace building and parliamentary politics, the project aims to show that the military still has a much more powerful role than in usual democracies.